-The medication used to reduce inflammation in mild to moderate IBD with the longest record of success worldwide is 5-ASA, including mesalamine (Mezavant®, Mezera®, Pentasa®, Salofalk®) and olsalazine sodium (Dipentum®), available orally in tablet and capsule forms.
+The medication used to reduce inflammation in mild to moderate IBD with the longest record of success worldwide is 5-ASA, including mesalamine (Mezavant®, Mezera®, Octasa®, Pentasa®, Salofalk®) and olsalazine sodium (Dipentum®), available orally in tablet and capsule forms.
 5-ASA medication is generally safe and well tolerated for long-term use.
 Depending on the location of your disease, you may be required to administer mesalamine (Pentasa®, Salofalk®) rectally, in the forms of enemas or suppositories.
 Mezera® is available as a foam enema.
+Octasa® is available as an oral tablet, taken once daily, for individuals living with ulcerative colitis.
 Patients typically use rectal medications nightly at first and, as the disease improves, treatments can become less frequent.